majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/lab1.rst

 -----------------------------------------

 NGINX Plus can perform service discovery in several different ways.

+Service Discovery for NGINX Plus Using Consul APIs Service Discovery for NGINX Plus with etcd
+Service Discovery for NGINX Plus with ZooKeeper

 ..
 TODO:: provide link/more info
 In the this demo we're using Hashicorp's Consul to capture service state (with the help of Registrator).
 NGINX Plus will then query Consule for a DNS SRV record to determine appropiate upstream servers.